derhansen/sf_event_mgt/Documentation/BreakingChanges/Index.rst

 4.0.0
 ~~~~~

-This version contains several braking changes.
+This version contains several breaking changes.
 Make sure, you read the release notes with instructions
 at https://github.com/derhansen/sf_event_mgt/releases/tag/4.0.0

 3.0.0